Twin Towers (professional wrestling): Title pursuit and further work

 The Towers next feuded with the WWF Tag Team Champions Demolition (Ax and Smash) over the title.
 They lost every house show match they had to Demolition, by pinfall or disqualification.
-After Demolition lost the title to The Brain Busters (Arn Anderson and Tully Blanchard), they continued to feud with the Towers, who teamed with André the Giant who would lose to them and King Duggan at SummerSlam 1989, much to the surprise of commentator Jesse Ventura who had previously claimed that there was no way that he thought that Duggan and Demoltion would beat the Towers and André.
-Ventura complained that Duggan should of been suspended as he helped Smash score the pin on Akeem after hitting Akeem with his 2x4.
+After Demolition lost the title to The Brain Busters (Arn Anderson and Tully Blanchard), they continued to feud with the Towers, who teamed with André the Giant who would lose to them and King Duggan at SummerSlam 1989, much to the surprise of commentator Jesse Ventura who had previously claimed that there was no way that he thought that Duggan and Demolition would beat the Towers and André.
+Ventura complained that Duggan should have been suspended as he helped Smash score the pin on Akeem after hitting Akeem with his 2x4.
 During this time, the Towers and Slick appeared on The Arsenio Hall Show.

 At the 1989 Survivor Series The Towers were to team with The Honky Tonk Man and Rick Martel as a team called The Enforcers against a team called the Dream Team consisting of Dusty Rhodes, Brutus Beefcake, Tito Santana, and the Red Rooster, but the Boss Man's partner Akeem, but was replaced at the last moment by Bad News Brown.
 The Enforcers lost the match when Rhodes pinned Boss Man.

 During this time, the Boss Man was embroiled in a feud with Dusty Rhodes, who had stolen his nightstick and handcuffs.
 After failing to exact justice, he became a face when "The Million Dollar Man" Ted DiBiase paid Slick to have him recover the Million Dollar Championship belt from Jake "The Snake" Roberts, who had stolen it.
 On a February 24, 1990 episode of WWF Superstars of Wrestling, Boss Man retrieved a bag containing the belt and Roberts' python, Damien.
 On The Brother Love Show, he refused to accept DiBiase's money for the bag, and returned it to Roberts.
 After that the Towers disbanded.